mitchheard/watch-me/RECOMMENDATIONS_SYSTEM.md

 ### 4. AI Prompt Engineering

-The system constructs detailed prompts that include:
+The engine constructs detailed prompts that include:

 - **Strategy Context**: Which strategy is being used and its focus
 - **Time Context**: Current time of day for mood-appropriate suggestions